Klein Tunneling of Spin Polarized Currents in HgTe Quantum Wells: The Model and its Basic Features

+The BHZ model is designed to describe the behavior of electronic states in a HgTe/CdTe heterostructure QW having a width $d$.
+The effective Hamiltonian describing the stationary states inside QW created by the energy difference between the nearest sub-bands of the Fermi level in a inverted regime \cite{review}, reads like below:

-with $\tilde{M}=M-Bk^2_x$, while $V(x) = q\Phi(x)$ is intended to manipulate the energy of the Dirac fermions near the edge (similarly to chemical potential modifying the Fermi level) and to create a mechanism for manipulate the atenuation of these particles flowing to a electric and magnetic barrier, for example, by means of a large and continuous gate voltage.
-This voltage would be applied to a distribution of ferromagnetic metal stripe inside the bulk, suitably located along $x$-axis. $M$ equals the difference between two energies nearest the Fermi level, $|E_1,+(-)\rangle $ and $|H_1,+(-)\rangle $.
-If this gap vanishes, what happens at the so-called $\Gamma$ point, one has two copies of massless Dirac Hamiltonians, with doubly degenerate states, each of them accounting for a given spin polarization.
-In the absence of the external fields and impurities, $M$ is positive provided that HgTe quantum well thickness, $d$ is smaller than a critical value, $d_c \approx 6,3nm$.
+\\ where ${\cal H}(k)=\epsilon(k){\bf 1}_{2\times2} + \sum_i \xi_i(k)\sigma_i $, $\epsilon(k)=C-D(k_x^2 +k_y^2)$, ${\bf 1}_{2\times2}$ and $\sigma_i$ are the identity and the Pauli matrices, respectively. $\xi_1=Ak_x $, $\xi_2=Ak_y$, are the hybridization terms, $\xi_3=M-B(k_x^2 +k_y^2)$ is a mass-like term where $B$ and $M$ are known as Newtonian and Dirac mass-like parameters (more details, below). $A$, $B$, $C$ and $D$ are tunable experimental parameters that depend on the quantum well geometry. $C$ is the minimum energy or Fermi energy near to $\Gamma$-point (we normalize energy by taking $C=0$).
+We also set $D=0$ once it has no effect on phase transition and on topological properties; in addition, its vanishing ensures particle-hole symmetry \cite{review}. $M$ equals the difference between two energies nearest the Fermi level, $|E_1,+(-)\rangle $ and $|H_1,+(-)\rangle $.
+If this gap vanishes, what happens at the so-called $\Gamma$ point, one has two copies of massless Dirac Hamiltonian, with doubly degenerate states, each of them accounting for a given spin polarization.
+In the absence of the external fields and impurities, $M$ is positive provided that HgTe QW width, $d$ is smaller than a critical value, $d_c \approx 6.3 \,nm$.
 In this case, an insulating phase occurs.
-Whenever $d_c$ threshold is overcome one gets $M<0$ yielding a conducting phase whose states move on the edges exhibiting spin Hall effect\cite{konig2007, konig2008,review}.
+Whenever $d_c$ threshold is overcome one gets $M<0$ yielding a conducting phase whose states move on the edges exhibiting spin Hall effect \cite{konig2007,konig2008,review}.

-Our main aim is to investigate quantum tunneling effects through a single eletrostatic and magnetostatic barrier in a ($x>x_0$ region) modifying the incident current penetrating through the quantum well (bulk).
-For doing that, we shall consider a stationary current of particles flowing through the bulk from the left to the right with momentum $\hbar k_x\equiv \hbar k$ and spin up in conduction band (analogously for incident spin down particles in valence band), as follows:
+Additional terms concerning other features could be considered in Eq. (\ref{H}), for instance, bulk inversion asymmetry (BIA), which predicts the phenomenon known as band inversion and structural inversion asymmetry (SIA), related to boundary conditions of asymmetrical quantum well.
+The first is small compared to the hybridization terms, (see Eq.(\ref{H})).
+While SIA-term is minimized when we have a symmetric quantum well \cite{dre1, type, review}, however we do not take it account in our approuch by simplicity.